 CSUMB undergraduate students are encouraged to submit a research paper (or a creative work informed by research) on an ethnic studies topic to be considered for the Tanimura and Antle Library’s Ethnic Studies Research Paper Award.
 The winner will receive a $500 prize, an invitation to serve on the award jury the following year, and a spot in CSUMB’s Digital Commons to archive their paper or project.

 - Submissions should be centrally focused on issues related to race/ethnicity (e.g. studies of African American, Latina/o, Asian or Pacific Islander, Native/American Indian communities in the U.S., diasporic studies, history of racialization, manifestations of critical race theory, immigration, transnationalism, intersectionality, women of color, racial and/or ethnic social movements, profiles of significant leaders or organizations within minority communities).
 Topically appropriate submissions are accepted from all disciplines.

 - As a research paper or project, submissions must include information from multiple sources, including scholarly sources.
 Creative work and projects in various media substantially informed by research are accepted.
-A bibliography is required for all submissions.
+A reference list is required for all submissions.

 - Students have the option of submitting a cover letter along with their paper describing its context and how it fits into the field of ethnic studies.
-Papers should be no more than 15 double-spaced pages (not including bibliography).
+Papers should be no more than 15 double-spaced pages (not including reference list).

 - Limit one entry per student

 If you have any questions about the award or are having difficulty submitting your entry, please contact Sarah Dahlen (email@example.com).